 16. Horses must be allocated a number by the Event Organiser.
-These will be provided by the horse owner/lunger and should be attached to the outer side of the bridle during the competition.
+These will be provided by the horse owner/lunger and should be attached to the outer side of the bridle during the competition (~~or on the offside if the horse competes on left rein~~).
 The identification numbers shall be on a white background; the colour of the numbers may vary.